xyproto/monkeyjump/README.md

 ## Requirements

 * Python2 and Pygame (Psyco is optional)
-* GnuGo or another GTP-speaking go-playing computer program
+* GnuGo or another GTP-speaking go-playing computer program (that speaks the same GTP dialect as gnugo, few do).

 ## Configuration